yasirech-chammakhy/Sentiment-Analysis-of-Ryanair-Airline-Reviews/README.md

 Overall, our analysis suggests that negative sentiment is more prevalent in airline reviews and that customers are becoming less satisfied with Ryanair's services.
 Whatever the reason for the decline in sentiment, it is clear that Ryanair needs to take steps to improve its customer service.
 This could include addressing the specific issues that customers are complaining about, such as delays, cancellations, and poor customer service.
 By taking steps to improve its customer service, Ryanair can improve the overall customer experience and attract more customers.

 ## Requirements
-Python 3.9
+- Python 3.9
-Beautiful Soup 4
+- Beautiful Soup 4
-Selenium
+- Selenium
-Pandas
+- Pandas
-NLTK
+- NLTK
-Matplotlib
+- Matplotlib
-Seaborn
+- Seaborn

-##License
+## Future Work
+One limitation of this project is that the 2000 reviews may not be enough to provide a comprehensive understanding of the sentiment towards Ryanair.
+The accuracy of sentiment analysis largely depends on the size and quality of the dataset.
+Therefore, collecting more data could improve the accuracy of the sentiment analysis.

+## License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.

+## Acknowledgments
+- Special thanks to Skytrax for providing the reviews data.